 Day 9: Bicycle Olot to Vic

 Highlights: Vall d'en Bas, VicWe head down the Vall d'en Bas before climbing up and over towards the headwaters of the River Ter - one of the larger rivers in Catalonia.
 Stop at the top for lunch before heading down towards Vic.
 A town of ancient Roman and Iberian origin Vic preserves one of the few Plaza Mayor's that is still dirt - just as it was for festivals in medieval times.
 Our hotel is just off the Rambla (pedestrian corridor).
-We'll meet to visit and learn about the local Fuet production (sausage) before dinner on our own this evening.
+Dinner is on your own this evening.
 Mileage 65 kms (36 miles).

 Lodging: Hotel Ciutat de Vic